 VAULT is CCA's digital archive for storing the intellectual and creative output of the college.
-As such, it contains archival photographs, examples of student work, instructor syllabi, campus planning activities, exhibition documentation, and more.
-VAULT's mission is to support teaching and learning, accreditation and assessment, marketing and promotion endeavors, as well as serve as an historical record of the college by collecting, preserving, and sharing the digital resources created by the CCA community.
+As such, it contains archival photographs, examples of student work, syllabi, campus planning activities, exhibition documentation, and more.
+VAULT's mission is to support teaching and learning, accreditation and assessment, marketing and promotion endeavors, as well as serve as a historical record of the college by collecting, preserving, and sharing the digital resources created by the CCA community.

 How can VAULT help me?